 Showing awareness of how your loved one’s behaviour has changed will show them that you care for them, and are worried.

-It is important to note that each of the signs below are not guaranteed indicators of depression.
+It is important to note that each of the signs below is not a guaranteed indicator of depression.
 Be willing to talk to your loved one about your worries, and encourage them to seek professional help if they are suffering.

 1. They appear distant